Government by algorithm

-Government by algorithm (also known as algorithmic regulation, regulation by algorithms, algorithmic governance, algocratic governance, algorithmic legal order or algocracy) is an alternative form of government or social ordering where the usage of computer algorithms, especially of artificial intelligence and blockchain, is applied to regulations, law enforcement, and generally any aspect of everyday life such as transportation or land registration.
-The term "government by algorithm" appeared in academic literature as an alternative for "algorithmic governance" in 2013.
+Government by algorithm (also known as algorithmic regulation, regulation by algorithms, algorithmic governance, algocratic governance, algorithmic legal order or algocracy) is an alternative form of government or social ordering where the usage of computer algorithms is applied to regulations, law enforcement, and generally any aspect of everyday life such as transportation or land registration.
+The term "government by algorithm" has appeared in academic literature as an alternative for "algorithmic governance" in 2013.
 A related term, algorithmic regulation, is defined as setting the standard, monitoring and modifying behaviour by means of computational algorithms – automation of judiciary is in its scope.
-In the context of blockchain, it is also known as blockchain governance.

 Government by algorithm raises new challenges that are not captured in the e-government literature and the practice of public administration.
 Some sources equate cyberocracy, which is a hypothetical form of government that rules by the effective use of information, with algorithmic governance, although algorithms are not the only means of processing information.
 Nello Cristianini and Teresa Scantamburlo argued that the combination of a human society and certain regulation algorithms (such as reputation-based scoring) forms a social machine.

 History

 In 1962, the director of the Institute for Information Transmission Problems of the Russian Academy of Sciences in Moscow (later Kharkevich Institute), Alexander Kharkevich, published an article in the journal "Communist" about a computer network for processing information and control of the economy.
-In fact, he proposed to make a network like the modern Internet for the needs of algorithmic governance.
+In fact, he proposed to make a network like the modern Internet for the needs of algorithmic governance (Project OGAS).
 This created a serious concern among CIA analysts.
 In particular, Arthur M. Schlesinger Jr. warned that "by 1970 the USSR may have a radically new production technology, involving total enterprises or complexes of industries, managed by closed-loop, feedback control employing self-teaching computers".

 Between 1971 and 1973, the Chilean government carried out Project Cybersyn during the presidency of Salvador Allende.
 This project was aimed at constructing a distributed decision support system to improve the management of the national economy.
 Elements of the project were used in 1972 to successfully overcome the traffic collapse caused by a CIA-sponsored strike of forty thousand truck drivers.
+Besides that initial project, Beer was involved in similar cybernetic projects across Latin America during the 1980s and 1990s, as the region gradually returned to democracy, particularly in Uruguay and Colombia, in which his Viable System Model’s (VSM) was applied.